dmort27/epitran/README.md

     u'dy\u0270yn'
     >>> print(epi.transliterate(u'Düğün'))
     dyɰyn

-Historically, Epitran also had a `word_to_tuples` method.
-It will be reimplemented after some architectural decisions are resolved:

 Epitran.**word_to_tuples**(word, normpunc=False):
 Takes a `word` (a Unicode string) in a supported orthography as input and returns a list of tuples with each tuple corresponding to an IPA segment of the word.
 The tuples have the following structure: